Collaborate with Feeds and Groups

 If you want to change the notification option on a stream, open the stream and click the Notifications button.

 If a stream has outlived its usefulness, you can remove it with a simple action.
 Navigate to the stream, and click its Delete button.
 Or go to the Streams home page, and select Delete from the actions menu on a stream row.
-No worries about losing the feeds the stream contained.
-Deleting a stream does not also delete its member feeds.
+No worries about losing the feeds that the stream contained.
+Deleting a stream doesn’t delete the feeds it contained.

 Sharing, from Copy to Clone